arageghecik/webflux_jpa_RDBAndNoSql/README.md

 it uses lomback lib\
 @Data - annotation equivalent methods equals(), hashcode(), toString(), getters and setters\
-@NoArgsConstructor, @AllArgsConstructor, equivalent constructor without argument and constructor with all arguments\
+@NoArgsConstructor, @AllArgsConstructor, equivalent constructor without argument and constructor with all arguments

+### mongo

+sudo systemctl status mongod\
+sudo systemctl start mongod

 you have to install db(mongo,maria,postgres)\
 for mongo I installed by official documentation and sudo systemctl start mongoDB\